 2) All participants will be required to have a 1-on-1 meeting with the pastor.

 3) Those participants who miss a meeting will be required to write or email the team an impression of that day’s readings with any personal questions.

 Lecture: Summary and key-points will use outside sources, when applicable. (about 15-30 minutes)

 Sharing and questions: We can use the discussion questions at the end of the chapter to spark conversation.
 (45 minutes-1 hour)

 Prayer: This will be a time for us to introduce a new Catholic prayer, and to open it up to reflective and quiet prayer.
 (15-30 minutes).

 Janey West, Fr.
-Michael Flanagan, and Dcn.
+Gary Simpson, and Dcn.
 John Roche